 NOTE: We can not guarantee connectivity to electricity for everyone, so if your camp is unable to function without electricity, please contact us in advance.

 Allow us to reiterate: perfectly safe serviceable drinking water exists on the site.
-The out-of-game location has taps and at least one large and friendly "sugarcube" water container will be sitting inside of the game area.
+The out-of-game location has taps and MIGHT HAVE one large and friendly "sugarcube" water container will be sitting inside of the game area.
 Hydrate yourself.

 Between 400 and 500 souls will be in attendance throughout the weekend.
 A lot of things can happen when a large crowd enters a limited space.
 In the event of anything unfortunate happening, we have people ready to back you up.

-The safety team (trygghetsvärdar) has a more subtle job.
+These are the safety team (trygghetsvärdar), and they have a somewhat subtle job.
 They are available if you, for any reason, feel uncomfortable, creeped on, threatened or vulnerable in any way and need a break from the situation.
 They can help make sure you're left alone while you take your breather, provide grounded conversation and help you get in touch with us, the organisers.
 You will never have to explain or justify your need to go sit with our safety people.

 Please note that you can also always come up to the off-site if you need to talk to someone, just sit or alert the organisers to a situation they need to handle.